 The construction and manufacturing industry often involves working around various sites and offices.
 This mix of environment needs to be planned carefully so that the different ways and styles of working for colleagues can be addressed properly.
 It is down to the HR teams to acknowledge that, as well as finding new ways they can engage with all teams and sites, regardless of their location.
 Doing this may see an improvement in the negative and conflicted emotions demonstrated above.

 Operations-focused vs The People?

-We can see that whilst the industry expands rapidly with new projects and opportunities, many employees still find they work on fixed term projects.
+From our engagement software data we can see that whilst the industry expands rapidly with new projects and opportunities, many employees still find they work on fixed term projects.
 This means that their long-term vision at the company can be hazy compared to other employees who work full time in central functions.

 The leaders managing these projects are frequently operations focused as opposed to being more people centric.

 This format of working means that low engagement can be particularly disruptive, as those who feel demotivated at work often work slower on projects, create a potential significant safety hazard, and cost the industry in resources and money.

 A well-known, large, construction company have been working with Inpulse now for more than five years, and in that time have improved their engagement index score by a fantastic 34%!

 This score reflects greatly on how this sector are showing their devotion towards transformational change, employee experience and engagement.